Early Career Member Profiles

 Dr. Idiaquez is a clinical and research neuromuscular fellow in the Neurology Department at the University of Toronto.

-Dr. Kessen Patten is an Associate Professor at the INRS-Institut Armand Frappier in Canada.
+Dr. Kessen Patten is a professor at the INRS-Institut Armand Frappier in Canada.
 The Patten lab uses the zebrafish to model developmental genetic disorders and neuromuscular diseases (ALS and SMA) to understand disease mechanisms and for drug discovery.

 Dr. Kiran Polavarapu completed his PhD in 2019 at the National Institute of Mental Health and Neurosciences (NIMHANS) in India.
 He is an M.B.B.S (Bachelor of Medicine and Bachelor of Surgery) graduate who shifted his focus to research in neuromuscular disorders and neurogenetics.
 His research interest is in primary muscle disorders and neuromuscular genetics.
 He recently joined the Lochmüller Lab as a postdoctoral fellow and is looking forward to continuing research in neuromuscular genetics and Congenital Myathenic Syndrome.